Use Higher Logic Vanilla as a Content Source

 Name.
 Give your content source a name.

 Client URL.
-Enter the Community URL of your online community.
+Enter the URL of your community instance.

 Language.
 Select the community language.

 Username.
-Both your email address and your community username will work.
-Enter either one.
+Enter either your email address or your community username.

 Personal Access Token.
 Enter the personal access token of your Higher Logic Vanilla community.